Simon-He95/unot/README.md

 - !(text-red bg-blue) -> !text-red !bg-blue
 - h="[calc(100% - 20px)]" -> h="[calc(100%-20px)]"

+## Feature
+Support css in the design draft directly through the shortcut key `Mac`? `cmd+alt+v` : `ctrl+alt+v` is automatically converted to unocss, and will be automatically processed into in-line unocss format or class form according to your location.

 ## Configuration
 - You can use config to control some matching rules, such as strict-splicing, or the generated calculation result is `-[10px]` or `-10px`